bieli/IoText-rs/README.md

 | 2080 | 100 | 20.5 |
 | 4160 | 200 | 41.5 |

+**Based on the below data in avg.
+1 second time, we can parse avg.
+24000 IoText data messages with this RUST implementation.**

-Tests were prepared on machine with Intel(R) Core(TM) i7-8850H CPU @ 2.60GHz 6-cores processor and 32GB RAM.
+Tests were prepared on a machine with Intel(R) Core(TM) i7-8850H CPU @ 2.60GHz 6-cores processor and 32GB RAM.
 With `load average: 1,44, 2,49, 3,51` (info from `upime` cmd) and approx. 80% RAM used.
 Linux kernel 5.15 and distribution Linux Ubuntu 20.04.6 LTS.

 More detailed statistics from `cargo bench` running you can see in bottom section `Example cargo bench outputs`.